I Monster

-I Monster are an English electronic music duo, composed of the Sheffield based record producers Dean Honer and Jarrod Gosling.
+I Monster are an English electronic music duo, composed of the Sheffield-based record producers Dean Thomas Honer and Jarrod Nicholas Gosling.
 Best known for their songs "Who Is She?" and "Daydream in Blue", both of which appeared on their 2003 album Neveroddoreven, they have also produced records for acts such as The Human League and HK119, and worked on a documentary about the origins of electronic music.

-I Monster and its label Twins of Evil are both named after horror films starring Peter Cushing (i.e., I, Monster and Twins of Evil).
+I Monster and its label Twins of Evil are both named after horror films starring Peter Cushing (I, Monster and Twins of Evil).

 Early life

 Gosling played in a rock band called Candy Paige as a teenager.

-Honer left school at 16 and moved to Sheffield shortly after.
-He started producing music and joined numerous bands.
+Honer left school at 16 and moved to Sheffield shortly after, began producing music and joined numerous bands.
 In 1990, he opened Neptune studio, a recording studio, together with Duncan Wheat.

 Career

 Formation and Daydream In Blue (1996–2002)

-Dean Honer and Jarrod Gosling first met in 1991, when a mutual friend introduced them to each other.
+Dean Thomas Honer and Jarrod Nicholas Gosling first met in 1991, when a mutual friend introduced them to each other.
 Honer was setting up his studio and invited Gosling to make music together.
 Early influences included early Warp Records releases, Fad Gadget and Blancmange.
 They were already making techno music akin of Aphex Twin, Autechre and Black Dog together for years when they founded I Monster in 1998.
 Drawing inspiration from the psychedelic rock, progressive rock and easy listening of the '60s as well as Ennio Morricone, they would go buy vinyl records and start to chop them into songs.
 This was the process that resulted in an early version of Daydream in Blue, which sampled The Gunter Kallmann Choir's version of "Daydream".
 After finishing their first album These Are Our Children in 1999, the two musicians received an Arts Council grant to press 500 CDs which they had to give away for free, due to sample clearance issues.
 After being evicted from Neptune studio in 2001, Honer set up Bowling Green studio, where he has been situated since.

 Daydream in Blue, which already featured on their first album, was reworked and released as a single in 2001 on Cercle Records, a record label founded by Honer and frequent collaborator Barry Smith of Add N To (X) along with singles from Smith's band and All Seeing I members.
 Honer describes this era of creative cooperation as "quite a bit of cross-pollination between Add N To (X), the All Seeing I, and I Monster".
 After British radio host Nemone picked up the song and played it on her show, interest grew in the duo and they signed to Instant Karma shortly thereafter.
 Daydream peaked at number 20 in the UK charts.